All Articles

 The 7 HACCP principles:

 1. Hazard analysis.
 Identify biological, chemical, and physical hazards at each process step.
+In nicotine extraction, this includes everything from pesticide residues in source tobacco to metal particulates from processing equipment.

 3. Critical limits.
 Set measurable thresholds at each control point.
 Not "acceptable" but a specific number.
+For example, residual solvent levels must fall below X ppm, not merely be "within range."

 4. Monitoring.
 Define how each control point is checked in real-time during production.
+This includes instrument calibration schedules, sampling frequencies, and who is responsible for each check.

 5. Corrective actions.
 Pre-defined responses when monitoring shows a deviation.
 No ad-hoc decisions under pressure.
+If a critical limit is breached, the response protocol is already written.

 6. Verification.
 Confirm the entire HACCP system actually works as designed.
+This involves periodic reviews, validation studies, and independent testing.

 7. Record-keeping.
 Document everything.
 Every check, every deviation, every corrective action.
+These records form the audit trail that regulators and customers rely on.

 For nicotine manufacturing specifically, HACCP addresses:

-• Heavy metal contamination from source tobacco or processing equipment
+• Heavy metal contamination from source tobacco or processing equipment (lead, cadmium, arsenic, and mercury are the primary concerns)

-• Residual solvent levels from extraction
+• Residual solvent levels from extraction processes

-• Microbial contamination during handling and storage
+• Microbial contamination during handling, storage, and packaging

-• Temperature excursions during storage and transport
+• Temperature excursions during storage and transport that can degrade purity or alter nicotine form stability

 GMP: The Manufacturing Standard